Nanda Kyaw

 Nanda Kyaw (နန္ဒကျော်; born 3 September 1996) is a Burmese professional footballer who plays as a left-back for Shan United and the Myanmar national team.
 He is the former captain of the Myanmar U-20 national team and played in the 2015 FIFA U-20 World Cup.
 Nanda Kyaw won first runner-up of the 2013 MNL Youth League's Best Player Award.

 Club career

+Magwe

-He was born in Amarapura Township, Manadalay State.
+Kyaw was born in Amarapura Township, Manadalay State.
 He played football since he was 10.
 In 2012, he reached to Magway Youth Club.

+Shan United

+In 2019 season, Nanda Kyaw leaved his childhood club Magwe and moved to Shan United as a free agent.
+His transfer to the Thai league was canceled due to his injury and passport error.

+National team

+He was selected for the Myanmar national football team after the 2015 FIFA U-20 World Cup.
+He became the national team captain following the retirement of Maung Maung Lwin.
+In August 2026, he announced his retirement from the Myanmar national football team, marking the end of his long journey with the national team.